 We have been Adjusted EBITDA profitable since 2014 and continue to improve our cost structure.
-As of the year ended December 31, 2020, our Adjusted EBITDA margin was 33% and our net profit margin was 2%.
+As of the year ended December 31, 2020, our net profit margin was 2% and our Adjusted EBITDA margin was 33%.
 Our structural cost advantages enable us to continuously invest in driving innovation, while delivering both top line revenue growth and profitability.